PositiveVibrations/OCR-Translator/README.md

 - **Real-Time Translation:** Translate text from screenshots instantly.
 - **Language Detection:** Automatically detect the language of the text.
 - **Customizable Language Preferences:** Set your default and translated languages.
-- **Chat Functionality:** Click Chat (The next place you click will be stored to settings as to where to send your translated messages" Type and translate messages in the chat bar and press enter.
+- **Chat Functionality:** Click Chat (The next place you click will be stored to settings as to where to send your translated messages) Type and translate messages in the chat bar and press enter.

 ## Getting Started